 The State of Vermont leverages resources to address the needs of homeless individuals and families.
 These resources include those for prevention, rapid re-housing, transitional housing, and shelter operations.
 The statewide network of local emergency shelters, including shelters for victims of domestic and sexual violence, are often full in winter months and many have developed "overflow" capacity.
 Additional shelter beds are available seasonally through warming shelters in communities with increased need.
 When shelters are full, AHS's Department for Children and Families pays for emergency motel stays for homeless persons who are in a vulnerable population, including elders, people with disabilities, families with children, and victims of domestic violence.
-As part of a larger strategy to address COVID-19, capacity was reduced at shelters and many seasonal shelters did not open.
-Utilization of motel stays has been expanded to provide non-congregate options to Vermonters in need.
+As part of a larger strategy to address COVID-19, utilization of motel stays was expanded to provide non-congregate options to Vermonters in need.
+The State is currently assessing whether the expanded use of motel stays will continue, while simultaneously working to increase the number of shelter beds available around the state.

-Member agencies of Vermont's Coalition of Runaway and Homeless Youth Programs provide emergency and transitional housing services to youth through the Runaway and Family Stabilization and Transitional Living Programs with funding from the US Department of Health & Human Services, and with support from AHS.
+Member agencies of the Vermont Coalition of Runaway and Homeless Youth Programs provide emergency and transitional housing services to youth through the Runaway and Family Stabilization and Transitional Living Programs with funding from the US Department of Health & Human Services, and with support from AHS.